HL7/smart-app-launch/input/pages/app-launch.md

 #### Request

-From the access token response, an app has received an OAuth2 bearer-type access token (`access_token` property) that can be used to fetch clinical data.
+From the access token response, an app has received an OAuth2 bearer-type access token (`access_token` property) that can be used to fetch FHIR Resources.
 The app issues a request that includes an
 `Authorization` header that presents the `access_token` as a "Bearer" token:

 {% raw %}